danielfdickinson/image-handling-mod-hugo-dfd/exampleSite/content/about/index.md

 Demo site for a [Hugo](https://gohugo.io/) [module](https://gohugo.io/hugo-modules/) for adding responsive images handling to themes, sites, or other modules.

-See the [documentation](/post/) for more information.
-You probably want to start with the [README](/post/readme), or see [posts](/post) for some bare-bones usage samples.
+See the [documentation from the README](post/readme) for more information, or see [posts](post) for some bare-bones usage samples.
 (On an actual site you would of course spruce things up with more/better CSS).